-The storage of the data in files or in another storage mechanism is a separate function of the data system that in time will require a significant amount of storage space The meta-database will contain pointers to the data itself, which may physically be in a separate storage facility The evolution of large archive technology has been rapid in the last few years, but GEM will be able to postpone the use of tape or optical media for several years until the space requirements demand it The GEM program will evaluate the use of an external site to store the data as well as the use of GEM computing hardware Unlike the search of the meta-database that places a heavy computational burden on resources while returning a small amount of data, accessing the data itself requires no significant computation, but can return a large amount of data Therefore, the network connectivity is also an evaluation criterion for the data storage subsystem
+The storage of the data in files or in another storage mechanism is a separate function of the data system that in time will require a significant amount of storage space.
+The metadata will contain pointers to the data itself, which may physically be in a separate storage facility.
+The evolution of large archive technology has been rapid in the last few years, but GEM will be able to postpone the use of tape, optical media or a storage area network for several years until the space requirements demand it.
+The GEM Program will evaluate the use of an external site to store the data as well as the use of GEM computing hardware.
+Unlike the search of the metadata that places a heavy computational burden on resources while returning a small amount of data, accessing the data itself requires no significant computation, but can return a large amount of data.
+Therefore, the network connectivity is also an evaluation criterion for the data storage subsystem.